-The following is a list of our principal facilities as of September 30, 2023:
+The following is a list of DSL's principal facilities as of September 30, 2023:

 Location Square Footage Main Use Own/Lease Smart-Space Fintech 2, Room 3, Unit 401-404, Core Lease.
-Co-working C, Cyberport, Telegraph Bay, Hong Kong Hong Main center of employment for DSL and shared space Kong principal executive office facility Avenue des Papalins a Monaco portant le numero D2/D3 1,507 Executive office Lease

-^{} office space is measured by number of seats rather than square footage.
-The office has 9 seats and many employees work remotely.
+Co-working C, Cyberport, Telegraph Bay, Hong Kong Hong Main center of employment for DSL and shared space Kong principal executive office facility Avenue des Papalins a Monaco portant le numero D2/D3 1,507 Executive office Lease office space is measured by number of seats rather than square footage.
+The Hong Kong office is in a co-working shared space facility with 9 seats and the Hong Kong based employees operate under a hybrid model as they work both from the office and from home with the majority of working hours spent working from home.